Speedvicio/gUiADE/README.md

 - Can play Pretracker format thx to <a href="https://github.com/arnaud-neny/rePlayer/commit/6f410a75f42204c12b073b592313190fa337a212">UADE arnaud-neny fork.</a>

-- Can play common Mp3 and Wav file.
+- From release 8° can play common Mp3 and Wav file.

 - Can create custom playlist for your favourite music.

+- From release 10° can play "ogg", "m4a", "aac", "flac" file format You need codec installed on your OS, you can use [K-Lite Basic](https://www.codecguide.com/download_k-lite_codec_pack_basic.htm)

 gUiADE use Topaz_a500_v1.0.ttf that should be load at startup, if you see the wrong visualized font, you can try to install it onto your os.